 We Want You to Consider Reaching Beyond Your Emotions

-Even in the relationship you have now, if you felt this kind of ecstasy or anything even close to it when you were dating each other and then you finally got married, you’ve been married for a while, those emotions did subside.
-Now, to a different kind of love maybe, but they definitely did subside.
+In the relationship you have now, if you felt this kind of ecstasy or anything even close to it when you were dating, and then you finally got married, those emotions did subside over time.
+Now, they transitioned to a different kind of love, maybe, but they did lessen.

-Think about your own marriage, it definitely did, did it not?
-After a period of time?
-The sexual habituation, meaning you become so used to each other, what’s going to happen next, who’s going to do what, who’s going to say what, all those kinds of things.
+Think about your marriage.
+It definitely changed, did it not?
+Sexual habituation means that you become so used to each other, what’s going to happen next, who’s going to do what, and who will say what.

-(9:19) I say this because these feelings changed with Sally Sue and me.
+I say this because these feelings changed with my lover and me.
 And yes, to the point where she left me.
-I know that and you think, “Okay, it’s bitter, sour grapes because of the fact that you were abandoned.”
-But remember, I did develop a relationship with another person and had a very intense relationship, and still made the decision to leave her.
+So you think, “Okay, it’s bitter, sour grapes because she abandoned you.”
+But remember, I did develop a relationship with another person and had a very intense relationship, and I still decided to leave her.

 Think About How Your Actions Affect Others

-But, more toward what I wanted to talk about- you begin to think about how what you do affects other people.
-For example, think about what you do to your spouse if you leave him or her for another person.
-He or she will be hurt, unless they’ve already checked out and gone off and left you.
+You need to begin to think about how your actions affect other people.
+For example, think about what you do to your spouse if you leave them for another person.
+They will be hurt unless they’ve already checked out and left you.

-- They’re going to be hurt because of the fact that you rejected, they’ll still love you.
+- They’re going to feel hurt because you rejected them, but they’ll still love you.
 (There can come a time when that love ends, I understand that, but they’ll be deeply hurt.)

-- They’ll start questioning themselves, and their future is going to be affected by your abandoning them.
+- They’ll start questioning themselves, and their future will be affected by your abandoning them.

-But because of the fact that we deal with marriages every day of all sorts, people in their first marriages, second marriages, third marriages, even today talking to somebody in a fifth marriage, understand that the hurt you carry from whatever previous relationship definitely affects how you operate in another relationship.
+But because we deal with marriages every day of all sorts, people in their first marriages, second marriages, third marriages, even somebody in a fifth marriage, understand that the hurt you carry from whatever previous relationship affects how you operate in another relationship.

 You might think, “Well, it doesn’t matter.
-My spouse can go ahead and live as he or she wants to, I don’t need to stop and think about her.
+My spouse can go ahead and live as they want to.
+I don’t need to stop and think about her.
 He’s not my problem.
 She’s not my problem.”
-I’m assuming that at one time you cared about what she felt, about what he felt.
+I’m assuming that at one time, you cared about what she felt, about what he felt.
 If your intense emotional connection to this new person is so powerful that you don’t care what your spouse feels now, what would that possibly say about the way you’re thinking?

 You may be doing what I did.
-I vilified Alice.
+I vilified my wife.
 What I mean by that is I turned her into the villain, talked about how evil she was, all the terrible things she did, how she was getting what she deserved, and fully believed all those things when I was saying them.
-But deep down I knew she’s actually a good woman, she doesn’t deserve what I’m doing to her.
-I didn’t want to feel guilt about the pain I was causing her, just like you may not want to feel guilt about the pain you’re causing your spouse.
-But if he or she cares anything about you at all, then you know that by leaving him or her for another person, you are hurting that person.
+But deep down, I knew she was a good woman.
+She didn’t deserve what I did to her.
+I didn’t want to feel guilty about the pain I was causing her, just like you may not want to feel guilty about the pain you’re causing your spouse.
+But if they care about you, you know that you are hurting them by leaving them for another person.

 Leaving Your Spouse Affects Your Children

-(12:52) And not just your spouse, but your kids.
-As a matter of fact, you may love your children deeply.
-All through the stuff I did, I never quit loving my children deeply.
-And, I was part of the process that brought them into this life.
-Therefore, I owe them because I brought them here.
-There’s certain obligations, as their father, that I have toward these kids.
-In a similar way, if you’re a mother, there’s certain obligations you have toward your kids because you brought them into existence.
+And not just your spouse, but your kids.
+You may love your children deeply.
+I never quit loving my children deeply through the stuff I did.
+And I was part of the process that brought them into this life.
+So there are certain obligations that I have toward these kids.
+Similarly, if you’re a mother, you have certain obligations toward your kids because you brought them into existence.

-(14:59) In a workshop we do for marriages in crisis, people will tell stories about their childhood.
+In a workshop we provide for marriages in crisis, people will tell stories about their childhood.
 Inevitably, one or two of them will mention how their parents’ divorce affected them to this day.
-Then interestingly, just a little while later, somebody who was sitting there, watching them, heard that pain, heard that agony will say, “Divorce doesn’t affect kids at all.”
-And I’m going, “Did you not hear what he just said or she just said?”
-And then I realize, no, they didn’t, because they were so focused on their lover and what they were feeling at the moment, that they didn’t allow themselves to hear the responsibilities parents have to kids (and how divorce affects kids).
+Then interestingly, just a little while later, somebody who was sitting there, watching them, heard that pain and that agony will say, “Divorce doesn’t affect kids at all.”
+And I’m going, “Did you not hear what they just said?”
+And then I realize, no, they didn’t, because they are so focused on their lover and what they feel at the moment that they don’t allow themselves to hear the responsibilities parents have to kids (and how divorce affects kids).

-I know, or at least I’m assuming, if we put your lover right here and your kids right there and said you’ve got to make a choice between the two of them, some of you would say, “I choose my children.”
+I know, or at least I’m assuming, if we put your lover right here and your kids right there and said you’ve got to choose between the two of them, some of you would say, “I choose my children.”

 You May View Your Lover with a “Halo Effect”

-In the midst of passion, you may experience a “halo effect” toward your lover.
-What that means is you don’t tend to see his or her flaws.
-This happens when people feel amazing, powerful emotions toward another.
+Amid passion, you may experience a “halo effect” toward your lover.
+That means you don’t tend to see their flaws.
+This “halo effect” happens when people feel incredible, powerful emotions toward another.
 Or if we see the flaws, we minimize them.

-It happened for me, it happened for Sally Sue.
+It happened for me, and it happened for my lover.
 It also happened with thousands and thousands of couples.
 And, it does finally begin to subside; that halo effect goes away.
-You can begin to see flaws in the other person because everybody is imperfect, including you, which means they are also going to see your flaws.
+You can start to see flaws in the other person because everybody is imperfect, including you, which means they will see your flaws.